 How Much Money Is Left in Asbestos Trust Funds?

-Experts debate the precise amount of money left in asbestos trust funds, though many suggest it’s more than $30 billion.
-About $25 billion was left in asbestos trust funds in 2016, according to the most recent estimate in a 2018 U.S. Chamber Institute for Legal Reform report.
+Based on the most comprehensive available analysis, estimates consistently place current trust fund assets at more than $30 billion.
+About $25 billion was left in asbestos trust funds in 2016, according to a 2018 U.S. Chamber Institute for Legal Reform report.
+New trust formations and ongoing trust investments have increased that figure since.

 The actual amount is difficult to determine.
 Several new trusts have formed in the last few years.
 Trusts also make investments to help increase the amount available for mesothelioma survivors and their families.